peng-shawn/mermaid-mcp-server/README.md

 # Mermaid MCP Server

 A Model Context Protocol (MCP) server that converts Mermaid diagrams to PNG images.
+This server allows AI assistants and other applications to generate visual diagrams from textual descriptions using the Mermaid markdown syntax.

 ## Features

 - Converts Mermaid diagram code to PNG images
+- Supports multiple diagram themes (default, forest, dark, neutral)
+- Customizable background colors
-- Uses Puppeteer for headless browser rendering
+- Uses Puppeteer for high-quality headless browser rendering
-- Implements the MCP protocol for integration with AI assistants
+- Implements the MCP protocol for seamless integration with AI assistants
+- Flexible output options: return images directly or save to disk
+- Error handling with detailed error messages

+## How It Works

+The server uses Puppeteer to launch a headless browser, render the Mermaid diagram to SVG, and capture a screenshot of the rendered diagram.
+The process involves:

+1. Launching a headless browser instance
+2. Creating an HTML template with the Mermaid code
+3. Loading the Mermaid.js library
+4. Rendering the diagram to SVG
+5. Taking a screenshot of the rendered SVG
+6. Converting the screenshot to a PNG image
+7. Either returning the image directly or saving it to disk

 ## Build